Drakonkinst/KitchenChaos/README.md

 * Added dynamic fading sound effect to frying stove
 * Added additional logic to generate items silently to avoid unnecessary event firing or sound effects
 * Delivery counter is not implemented as a singleton to support multiple delivery counters at once
-* Made options and volume controls more robust
+* Made options menu more robust
+  * Modified user interface to be more readable and intuitive
   * Volume options properly affect all sounds, including those not managed by SoundManager (frying and footstep sounds)
   * Volume cycling is more consistent by using integers instead of floats, avoiding floating point errors
   * Options menu does not overlay the pause menu
-  * Arranged buttons to make user interface more intuitive
+  * Added a "Reset to Defaults" button